 You can prepare by identifying things that are constant across the world of work and then develop skills or qualities based on those constants.
 This way, you’re prepared to step in any direction the future takes you.

+These across-job skills are called transferable skills because they are important to have in any occupation.
 The following skills are consistently identified as critical for anyone seeking to be successful in the 21st century world of work:

 Information and communication skills